dmkskd/clickhouse-settings-browser/README.md

 ## Licensing
 - Code in this repository is licensed under the Apache License 2.0.
 See `LICENSE`.
+- The project extracts and redistributes setting metadata (e.g., names, defaults, descriptions, version history) from the ClickHouse open‑source repository (https://github.com/ClickHouse/ClickHouse), which is licensed under the Apache License 2.0.
+No upstream source files are bundled; data is parsed into JSON and rendered by the UI.
 - The generated data (e.g., `settings.json`) may include:
   - Short excerpts and links from the ClickHouse documentation (https://github.com/ClickHouse/clickhouse-docs), under Creative Commons CC BY‑NC‑SA 4.0.
 Excerpts are brief and include a source link.
 CC BY‑NC‑SA terms (attribution, non‑commercial, share‑alike for adaptations) apply to the quoted text only.
   - Short excerpts, titles, and links from clickhouse.com blog/release notes (© ClickHouse, Inc.).